Skip to content

 Function Signature

-The decorator automatically adds state and on_event parameters to your function signature as keyword-only arguments.
+The decorator automatically adds session, on_event, and on_token parameters to your function signature as keyword-only arguments.

 @agent.task